Superlend/superkat/docs/whitepaper.md

     - Set performance fee and recipient.
     - Opt in & out from the underlying strategy rewards stream, including enable/disable and claiming rewards.
     - Set hooks config.
+    - Skim any ERC20 token other than the vault's asset and the strategies shares, to a specific recipient.
 - Withdrawal Queue Manager:
     - Re-order withdrawal queue array.
 - Guardian: